 - Financial Insecurity

 No doubt you’ll be spending a lot of money promoting your business, whether that’s through businesses friends have recommended, or by old-school marketing methods.
 These kinds of outgoings can really add up, and for many solopreneurs the biggest struggle is cash flow.
 The first few months you may not even make any income whatsoever.
 You need to figure out how you’re going to survive on little to no income for a while.
+Security is essential for every solopreneur having data recovery software, alarms and cameras installed in your workplace will give you peace of mind, along with good insurance to protect you if you’re unable to work.

 - Outsourcing work